AlbertSuarez/Remindit/README.md

 You only need to select the symbol with three small squares in the top menu and you'll see a drop; there you will find the option to Delete All Data.

-Once depressed this option, a window appears where you really want to make sure to delete all events from the database.\n\nOnce you have clicked on OK, all events must be eliminated.
+Once depressed this option, a window appears where you really want to make sure to delete all events from the database.

+Once you have clicked on OK, all events must be eliminated.

 **Thank you** very much for your time!
 Enjoy and *remind it*!